ibm-cloud-docs/schematics/workspace-setup.md

 ### Reusing common configs
 To replicate the same architecture in each environment, reuse common configurations or templates.
 Because you treat your infrastructure as code with Terraform, you can spin up the same resources in each environment as part of your regular continuous integration/continuous delivery pipeline.
 For example, you can spin up a temporary QA environment that looks like production and tear it down when you're done with testing.

+Expert users within an organization can produce standardized infrastructure templates, and beginner users can consume those to follow infrastructure best practices for the organization.

 ### How many teams should manage a workspace?